CustomTypeOne/LoopPatches/README.md

 Then follow these directions carefully.

-**Note - after the release, the commands will be updated - but set up to match the branch name so testers do not need to rename the folder**
+**Note - after the release, the commands will be updated - but for the test_binary branch, they are configured to match the branch name so testers do not need to rename the folder that is downloaded**

 1. Open Finder on your computer and examine the Downloads folder
     * If a folder called `LoopPatches-test_binary` exists, delete it